Tailored Plans will start October 1, 2023

 Working Together is Essential

-meeting with people sitting in a tableOur communities are only as strong as the people in them.
+meeting with people sitting in a tableOur communities are only as strong as our people.
 When we support well-being, we make sure that everyone can reach their potential and fully contribute to our communities.
-We collaborate with medical and clinical professionals from our network organizations, persons served and their family members, and local agencies to use our collective expertise to improve services and strengthen community connections.
+We collaborate with our provider network, the people we serve, and local agencies to use our experiences to improve services and strengthen community connections.

 Clinical Advisory Committee (CAC)

-The Clinical Advisory Committee (CAC) is a key Trillium committee whose membership reflects the diversity of our provider network, in addition to members, family members, and Trillium staff.
-Meetings are held bi-monthly, and provide a forum for discussion of the treatment practices used in the Trillium Network.
-CAC has the responsibility to represent the interests and challenges of people receiving services by identifying standards, key indicators, initiatives, and requirements.
+The Clinical Advisory Committee (CAC) has participants from our provider network, members, and family members, and Trillium staff.
+Meetings are held every other month and give participants the chance to discuss the treatment practices used by network providers.
+CAC represents the interests and challenges of people receiving services by identifying standards, key indicators, initiatives, and requirements.

 Innovations Waiver Stakeholder Group

-The NC Innovations Waiver Stakeholder committee is a group of members, family members, guardians, and providers that meet quarterly on the 3rd Tuesday of the month at 4:00 pm.
-The purpose of this group is for participants to receive education and information as well as to secure feedback and information from the members about the Innovations Waiver.
+The NC Innovations Waiver Stakeholder committee is a group of members, family members, guardians, and providers that meet every three months on the third Tuesday of the month at 4 p.m.
+The purpose of this group is to educate and share information as well as get feedback and details from members about their experience on the Innovations Waiver.

 If you are interested please contact Danna Saunders at Danna.Saunders@TrilliumNC.org.